 Bringing Your Own Bike

 A short travel hardtail MTB is the bike we recommend for this trip.
 Please ensure it is in top condition, if you have any doubt about any part of your bike surviving the trip then get it replaced.
-Please let us know in advance what bike you are bringing out.
-We will send you on on how to pack your bike info and a what to bring list.
+Please let us know in advance what bike you are bringing out so we can make sure we have all spares covered.

 Renting A Bike

 We have Scott MTB Hardtail’s available for this trip at £140 for the trip duration.
 Please contact us in advance for availability and bike sizing.
 Please bring your own pedals and compatible shoes if you are riding SPD.
 All bikes will come supplied with saddles which might be a bit on the sporty side so it could be worth bringing your own if you have a comfortable saddle that your are used to.

 All breakfasts, lunches and dinners taken at camp are included.
 Dinner is not included in Delhi/Chandigarh/Manali and Leh were there is a range of restaurants serving a wide variety of vegetarian and non-vegetarian food including Tibetan, Indian, Chinese and Continental.
 Manali and Leh.
 Campsite food is simple and plentiful with breakfasts including porridge, cereals, eggs and toast with plenty of tea, coffee or hot chocolate.
 Lunches are usually taken on route either at local restaurant or a picnic set-up with noodles, bread, roti daal etc and plenty of energy snacks.
 There will be afternoon tea and biscuits on arrival at camp followed later by dinner so expect soup, pasta, rice or potato based main course with fresh vegetables, followed by dessert, tea, coffee or hot chocolate.